 Obtained complete victory in interlocutory appeal before the Eighth Circuit, resulting in published opinion.
 See Stokes v.
 DISH Network, L.L.C., 838 F.3d 948 (8th Cir.
 2016).

-Katharine was named to Benchmark Litigation’s 2018 40 & Under Hot List for her general commercial practice.
+Katharine was named to Benchmark Litigation’s 2018 and 2019 40 & Under Hot List for her general commercial practice.
 She is frequently recognized as an outstanding volunteer for pro bono services by the Justice and Diversity Center of the Bar Association of San Francisco.